Love Will Keep Us Together (album)

-Love Will Keep Us Together is the first release by the duo Captain & Tennille.
+Love Will Keep Us Together is the debut album by the duo Captain & Tennille.
 It was released in 1975 by A&M Records.
 The album would peak at No. 2 on the Billboard 200 album chart, while the title song, "Love Will Keep Us Together", won the Grammy Award for Record of the Year and was nominated for Song of the Year.

 The cover of the album features a photo of Toni Tennille and Daryl Dragon sitting with two of their bulldogs.

 In addition to the usual 2-channel stereo version the album was also released in a 4-channel quadraphonic mix on LP record and 8-track tape.
 The quad LP was encoded using the CD-4 system.